aws-powertools/powertools-lambda-java/docs/core/tracing.md

 ## Utilities

-Tracer modules comes with certain utility method when you don't want to use annotation for capturing a code block under a subsegment, or you are doing multithreaded programming.
+Tracing modules comes with certain utility method when you don't want to use annotation for capturing a code block under a subsegment, or you are doing multithreaded programming.
 Refer examples below.

 === "Functional Api"